telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 ### Hiding items

-There are two common ways to hide an item.
+Two common ways to hide an item are:

 - **Directly** - in the button handler when exporting from a button or on **ItemCommand** when exporting from the built-in buttons